binding1/tweeter/README.md

 # Tweeter Project

-## Welcome to Tweeter, a simple, single-page Twitter clone.
+## Welcome to Tweeter.
+A simple, single-page Twitter clone.

 This repository contains forked code from Lighthouse Lab, which was then built upon using HTML, CSS, JS, jQuery and AJAX to display my front-end skills.
 Back-end skills include Node and Express.